overviewer/Minecraft-Overviewer/docs/options.rst

     or merge web assets (or don't care for web asset updates at all), then copy all the web assets to a directory of your own and use this option.

+    See the :ref:`web-assets` section for more info on customizing your web assets.

     **Settings file:**
         Option name: ``web_assets_path``